KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Experimental Setup

 \subsection{Implementation}

-KEPLA is implemented using Python 3.10 and PyTorch 2.1.2~\cite{paszke1912pytorch}, along with functionalities from several auxiliary libraries, including DGL 2.4.0~\cite{wang2019deep}, DGL-LifeSci 0.3.2~\cite{li2021dgl}, Scikit-learn 1.5.2~\cite{pedregosa2011scikit}, NumPy 1.24.3~\cite{harris2020array}, Pandas 2.2.2~\cite{reback10pandas}, and RDKit 2024.03.5~\cite{landrum2006rdkit}.
+KEPLA is implemented using Python 3.10 and PyTorch 2.1.2, along with functionalities from several auxiliary libraries, including DGL 2.4.0\footnote{https://www.dgl.ai}, DGL-LifeSci 0.3.2\footnote{https://github.com/awslabs/dgl-lifesci}, and RDKit 2024.03.5\footnote{https://www.rdkit.org}.
 The protein encoder includes a pre-trained ESM2\_t36\_3B model, followed by two fully connected layers with dimensions [2560, 512, 128].
 The average pooling window size is set to 9.
 The ligand encoder consists of three GCN layers with hidden dimensions of [128, 128, 128].
 We cap the maximum allowed protein sequence length at 1,080 and the maximum number of ligand atoms at 290.
 In the cross attention module, we use a single attention head for simplicity.
 The latent embedding size is set to 128, and the fully connected decoder contains 512 hidden units.
+The trade-off value in the loss function is set to 0.1.
 We set the batch size to 64 and optimize the model using the Adam optimizer with a learning rate of 1e-4.
 All models are trained for a maximum of 200 epochs, and the checkpoint with the lowest validation RMSE is selected for final evaluation on the test set.